Skip to main content

 Winery

-Viña Santa Rita sits in Buin, within the Santiago Metropolitan Region, and holds a Pearl 3 Star Prestige rating from EP Club for 2025.
+Viña Santa Rita sits in Buin, within the Santiago Metropolitan Region, holds a Pearl 3 Star Prestige rating from EP Club for 2025.
 The estate's 40-hectare vineyard is navigable by horse-drawn carriage or pedal bar, making it one of the few Chilean wine estates where the land itself is part of the programmed experience.
-It belongs to a peer set of heritage Central Valley producers redefining how terroir-focused visits are structured.
+It belongs to a comparable set of heritage Central Valley producers redefining how terroir-focused visits are structured.

 Familia Torres, Pacs del Penedès, Spain